Differences Between Cannabis Concentrates, Oils, and Extracts?

 Providers produce concentrates with or without solvents.
 They use butane, ethanol, carbon dioxide, or other solvents to dissolve and flush away the cannabis plant’s woody and fibrous material.
 The solvent methods deliver high potency results, but they risk transmitting the toxins found in some solvents.

-Other producers pursue solventless methods combining heat and pressure to squeeze the cannabinoids and terpenes from the flower.
-Because these processes avoid solvents, you have a safer outcome.
+Other producers pursue solventless methods, combining heat and pressure to squeeze the cannabinoids and terpenes from the flower.
+Because these processes avoid solvents, the outcome is safer.

-You can perform these processes yourself, but they take some experience with success and failure, proving expensive and risky.
+You can perform these processes yourself, but they require some experience with success and failure and can be expensive and risky.

 • Butane process